srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 Spend at most 25 minutes on all of these prompts without the aide of AI.
 If you're unable to solve them after 25 minutes, stop, take a break, and then work with an AI or the discussions to help you solve them.
 Good luck!

+1. Try to write a contract that has a function selector collision with the proxy
+2. Write a contract where the storage variables change order!

 -----------------------

 <p align="right">(<a href="#table-of-contents">back to top</a>) ⬆️</p>